cseid2001/ssh-honeypot-project/README.md

 - A **pfSense firewall VM** controlling internal traffic flow to ensure the honeypot remains isolated except for required communication between the Wazuh agent and manager.

 ### **Honeypot Configuration**
-The honeypot uses **Cowrie**, a medium-to-high interaction SSH honeypot designed to emulate a shell environment.
+The honeypot uses Cowrie, a medium-to-high interaction SSH honeypot designed to emulate a shell environment.
 It logs attacker activity such as:

 - Both failed and successful login attempts
 - Attempted usernames, passwords, and post-authentication commands